ArdaArslann/Youtube-1080p-with-Audio-Video-Downloader/README.md

 # Youtube-1080p-with-Audio-Video-Downloader
 Step 1- Copy your youtube video url.

-Step 2- Paste youtube video url in to the program
+Step 2- Paste youtube video url in to the program.

-Step 3- Choose directory for download the video
+Step 3- Choose directory for download the video.

-Step 4- Select 1080p button
+Step 4- Select 1080p button.

-Step 5- Press Download button
+Step 5- Press Download button.

-Step 6- Select Audio button
+Step 6- Select Audio button.

-Step 7- Press Download button
+Step 7- Press Download button.

-Step 8- Select Combine button
+Step 8- Select Combine button.

-Step 9- Press Download button
+Step 9- Press Download button.

 Note: If your videos size is a bit high may combine process took some time.
 You can look to the process in vscode terminal.